heyqule/enemy_race_manager/README.md

 - ERM - 2.0 Features Reel: Coming Soon

+### What's new in 2.0.26
+#### ERM economy [space-age] only
+- Zerg, Protoss, Redarmy drop loots on "Great" or higher tier.
+- New recipes to turn those loots into biter egg or other items.
+- New resources on planet Aiur and Char

 ### 2.0 Changes
 - Support Factorio 2.0 and Space Age
 - New evolution system, Quality Spawns, replaced the old leveling system.